 Amazon Fire TV

-Both apps offer free and ad-supported content, Crunchyroll sometimes shows 4 to 6 video ads in between the episode, and most of the time, if not all, then most of the ads are the same.
+Both offer free ad-supported content, Crunchyroll sometimes shows 4 to 6 video ads during and before an episode, and most of the time, the ads are the same.

 VRV also shows the same ads, but not six times.
 The average video ad count on VRV is 3 to 4.